cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

 *One-to-many* refers to the case when rows in one table correspond to some number of rows in another table, but rows in the second table correspond to at most one row in the other table.
 In some cases, rows in the first table always have at least one corresponding row; other times, rows can have zero or more corresponding rows.

-In our earlier books database, we had exactly one **books** record for each **authors** record.
-This is not reflective of the real world, in which authors may have written many books.
-In the expanded database we will start using shortly, we assume a one-to-many relationship between authors and books - each author has one or more books, but each book has exactly one author.
-(This is not reflective of the real world, either - many books exist that were written by two or more authors working together!
+In our database, we have a one-to-many relationship between **authors** and **books** - each author has one or more books, but each book has exactly one author.
+(This is not reflective of the real world - many books exist that were written by two or more authors working together!
 However, for simplicity our database only contains single-author books.)
 Note that we can also talk of *many-to-one* relationships, which are just the symmetric equivalent of one-to-many; we can say that **authors** is in a one-to-many relationship with **books**, or that **books** is in a many-to-one relationship with **authors**.

 To connect rows from one table to rows in another table where a one-to-many relationship exists between the tables, the simplest approach is to ensure that the table on the "one" side of the relationship has a unique id column of some sort; the table on the "many" side can then have a column that uses the id values from the "one" side table.
-As we saw above, this strategy is used with **books** and **authors**; the **authors** table has an **id** column, which is unique for every row, and the **books** table has the corresponding column **author_id**.
+As we saw above, this strategy is used with **books** and **authors**; the **authors** table has the **author_id** column, which is unique for every row, and the **books** table has the corresponding column **author_id**.

 Similarly, in our expanded database the **books** table has a one-to-many relationship with the **editions** table.
-In this case, the **editions** table has a **book_id** column, which, as you might guess, contains values from the **id** column of **books**.
+In this case, the **editions** table has a **book_id** column, which, as you might guess, contains values from the **book_id** column of **books**.

-Note that, because the database would be rather large (for use in your web browser) if we included all the known editions of all of the books in our database, the **editions** table only contains editions for books by author J.R.R.
-Tolkien.
-The editions data is particularly "dirty", in the sense that there are many missing pieces of information, and the accuracy and completeness of the data are questionable (you can read more about the data and how it was collected in `Appendix A`_).

 Many-to-many